Not sure what to pack for an African safari? Here’s exactly what I found useful — and what I’d skip next time.

 - Mosquito Netting Head Cover

-- Small Flashlight/Headlamps – for finding things in the dark lodging rooms or making your way to the toilet.
+- Small Flashlight/Headlamps – handy for dark lodge rooms or trips to the bathroom at night.
 This one is small, but powerful.

 - Bug Spray/Mosquito Repellent